akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 147: Wednesday July 21, 2021

+**Pomodoros Completed**: 5

+**Today's Progress**: Working on Twenty-One bonus features and refactoring.

+**My Feelings**: Had to tap out early today because I was feeling bad.
+Also had some family stuff going on so it was a little difficult to focus.

 ### Day 146: Tuesday July 20, 2021

 **Pomodoros Completed**: 6